1976 Sabah Air GAF Nomad crash: Subsequent events

 The aircraft crash created a vacuum in BERJAYA party leadership.
 It also created five vacant Sabah state assembly seats where by-elections would be held on 31 July 1976 with nomination day on 15 July.
 On 21 June 1976, Barisan Nasional accepted the applications from BERJAYA and USNO to join the coalition.
 USNO had agreed not to contest in the by-elections, leaving BERJAYA to face the competitions by candidates representing independents as well as rival parties namely the Sabah Chinese Association (SCA), BERSATU and PEKEMAS.
 Tun Fuad's untimely death made his wife Rahimah Stephens widowed prematurely and 4 surviving children who were still studying in Australia at that time fatherless, for he was also survived by his 78-year old elderly widowed mother, Edith Cope-Stephens (born 1898), who outlived him by a few months.
 The federal and state governments then immediately launched a full-scale investigation on the cause of the aircraft crash.
 The investigation team was led by Colonel Osman Saman, consisting of officers from the Civil Aviation Department, the Royal Malaysian Air Force, the Royal Malaysian Police and other associated departments.
 Government sources at that time mentioned that it was abnormal for the aircraft to take a spin before crashing into the sea.
 Therefore, foul play was suspected and the aircraft could have been tampered with before it took off from Labuan airport.

-At 6:00 pm on the same day, the then-deputy chief minister of Sabah, Datuk Harris Salleh, choking with emotions, broke the sad news to the nation.
+At 6:00 pm on the same day, the then-deputy chief minister of Sabah, Datuk Harris Salleh, choking with emotions, broke the news to the nation.
 He said that:

 Tun Fuad and his party were returning to Kota Kinabalu from Labuan when Sabah Air Nomad Aircraft, coming to land at the airport, spun and crashed.
 The aircraft broke into several pieces.
 The cause of the accident is not yet known.